an0nym0us2000/crm-replit/DEPLOYMENT.md

 To use a custom domain:

-1. Go to Vercel Dashboard í Your Project í Settings í Domains
+1. Go to Vercel Dashboard ÔøΩ Your Project ÔøΩ Settings ÔøΩ Domains
 2. Add your custom domain
 3. Update DNS records as instructed by Vercel
 4. Add your custom domain to `ALLOWED_ORIGINS`: